Robin Jones, Board Chair

 Dr. Ingo May, Director

 Dr. May is a founding Director of Sustainable Chesapeake and served on the Board since the organization’s inception.
 He has 33 years of leadership experience in the U.S. Army, as both a Captain and as a member of the Senior Executive Service.
-He served as the head of the Army Research Laboratory’s Weapons and Materials Research Directorate at Aberdeen Proving Grounds (APG) in Maryland.
-In this position, he directed over 400 scientists and engineers.
-In this position Dr. May was actively supporting environmental stewardship programs at APG.
+He served as the head of the Army Research Laboratory’s Weapons and Materials Research Directorate at Aberdeen Proving Grounds in Maryland.
+In this position, he directed over 400 scientists and engineers and actively supported environmental stewardship programs.

-Dr. May has served as a consultant employee at SAIC for the last 10 years after his retirement from the Army.
-He has also served as consultant to the Office of the DDR&E (OSD), the Assistant Secretary of the Army for Acquisition and Logistics, Army R&D organizations, the Institute for Defense Analysis, as well as other defense industries.
-He also served as Vice-President of Hicks and Associates, Inc., an SAIC subsidiary.
+After his retirement from the Army, Dr. May spent ten years as a consultant to multiple organizations and agencies including SAIC, the Office of the DDR&E (OSD), the Assistant Secretary of the Army for Acquisition and Logistics, Army R&D organizations, the Institute for Defense Analysis, as well as other defense industries.
+He served as Vice-President of Hicks and Associates, Inc., a SAIC subsidiary.

-Dr. May is an accomplished racing and blue water cruising sailor, who with his crew, won the Chesapeake Bay Yacht Racing Association’s Northern Bay High-Point Award six times, the Governors Cup, Atlantic City Race Week Overall, and Annapolis Race Week.
-He has sailed and raced several times to Maine, Nova Scotia, St. Pierre et Miquelon, Bermuda, the Caribbean and spent two winters in the Bahamas with his family.
+Dr. May is an accomplished racing and blue water cruising sailor who won the Chesapeake Bay Yacht Racing Association’s Northern Bay High-Point Award six times, as well as the Maryland Governor’s Cup, the Atlantic City Race Week Overall, and Annapolis Race Week.
+Now actively retired, he and his wife Jeri spend time sailing the Chesapeake Bay and the East Coast from Nova Scotia to the Caribbean.

 Dr. May graduated with honors from Gannon University with a Bachelor’s Degree in Chemistry.
 He received a Master’s Degree from Western Reserve University, and in 1967 he received his Ph.D. in Physical Chemistry from Case Western Reserve University.